-How do you keep your employees motivated?
-How do you optimize team performance?
-And how do you strategically align human resources with the goals of the organization?
+How do you keep your employees motivated, optimize team performance, and strategically align human resources with your organizational goals?

-In the one-year Master's degree program in HRM you follow courses that cover both a strategic and a behavioural perspective of HR.
+In the MSc HRM, you follow courses that cover both a strategic and a behavioural perspective of HR.
 You will learn to match the supply and demand of labour, both at a macro and micro-level, and to anticipate internal and external changes that affect the management of work and people in an organization.
-You will learn about factors that play a role this process (such as law, pay, leadership, and teams) and will also have the possibility to expand this with other topics (for example, technological development, internationalization of business, or business ethics).
+You will learn about factors that play a role this process (e.g. law, pay, leadership, and teams) and will have the possibility to expand this with other topics (e.g. stress & health, technological development, internationalization of business, or business ethics).
 You complete the programme by performing research and writing a thesis.

 "The HRM Master's programme also gives students at the Faculty of Economics and Business many opportunities to develop professional business skills."